 376 The Toad puffing herself Up.
 A frog inflates itself bragging he can be as big as an ox or bull.
 Too big, too bad.
 Pop.

 377 The Boasting Swallow and the Crow.
 (A Swallow boasted of being a princess who had her tongue cut out.
 Crow said you talk a lot for having no tongue.)
 Not linked yet

 378 The Two Pots.
 Two pots, metal and clay, float down a waterway.
 The metal pot asks the clay to be close; the clay demurs fearing breakage.

 383 The Two Roads.
+(Roads to Freedom and Slavery were described.
+The rough road to Freedom was selected.)
 Not linked yet

 384-1 The Mouse and the Frog.
 Frog and Mouse lived across a stream.
 Mouse agreed to be taken across to visit Frog.
 Frog gets greedy and dives; Mouse screams.
 Kite hears and takes both.